Licensed Professional Counselor

 Make Your Therapy More Effective by Participating in a Coping Skills Group

 Unfortunately therapy and medications aren’t always enough.
 Sometimes feeling better is all about changing your thoughts and your behaviors.
 I teach coping skills that help participants to reduce intense and painful emotions, such as rage, panic, despair, and shame.
 Learning these skills can benefit people with a wide variety of diagnoses and difficulties:

 Groups are kept small (up to 9 participants) and informal.
 I have weekly daytime, evening, and Saturday groups available.
-I hold groups in Atlanta/Buckhead, Roswell, and Smyrna.
+I hold groups in Atlanta/Buckhead and Roswell.
 Groups are designed to augment individual or family therapy.
 Groups are based on Dialectical Behavior Therapy.

 The coping skills I teach are divided into four categories:

 Below is a current listing of group times.
 Group offerings are subject to change.Wednesdays in my Roswell location at 11:30am-1pm, 5:30pm-7:00pm, and 7:00pm-8:30pm

 What is the time commitment for the group?

 Groups meet weekly for 1.5 hrs.

 I teach all of the above skills over the course of 24 weeks.
 However, participants are not financially committed to the entire course.
 You and your therapist can decide how long you stay in the group.
 Some participants stay in the group for a year or more so that they learn the skills well and can use them automatically.

 In order to enroll in a group, you must complete an individual initial assessment with me.
 This takes an hour and can be scheduled for your convenience.
 After your assessment is completed and it is determined that you may benefit from the group, you can join any group that has openings.
 There is no need to wait for the “beginning” of a group; participants join and leave groups when they are ready.